talk2viren/umermansoor.github.io/_posts/2016-11-13-git-tips-undoing-accidental-commits.md

 <!--more-->

 ### Accidentally committed to `master` instead of a new branch
-Use the commands below if you have accidentally committed your changes to the master branch instead of a new branch but haven't pushed your changes to the remote repository yet.
+Use the commands below if you have accidentally committed your changes to the master branch instead of a new branch but haven't pushed to the remote repository yet.

 <pre class="prettyprint lang-sh">
 # Create a new branch copying current state of master